mattshoe/stratify/README.md

 # Built-In Strategies
 ### AnnotationStrategy
-Defines a `Strategy` whose processors will receive all instances of any `KSAnnotated` node which is annotated by the specified annotation.
+Defines a `Strategy` whose processors will receive all instances of `KSAnnotated` nodes which are annotated by the specified annotation.
 ```kotlin
 AnnotationStrategy(